abstract-creations/subwoofer/README.md

 Go to the official Rust website: https://www.rust-lang.org/tools/install Follow the on-screen instructions.
 It will usually ask you to proceed with the default installation, which is generally fine.
 This process will install Rust, Cargo, and set up the necessary environment variables.

-Close and Reopen your Terminal/PowerShell: This is often the simplest fix.
-After installing Rust, the changes to the PATH variable might only take effect in new terminal sessions.
+Close and Reopen your Terminal/PowerShell: After installing Rust, the changes to the PATH variable might only take effect in new terminal sessions.

 Then try running cargo run again in your project directory.